hyeon9/Splice-decoder/code/transcript-toolkit/README.md

       ?
 Enter your working directory (e.g. /User/usr/Tool/transcript-toolkit-main/project1)
       > You just need to specify your new working directory

       ?
-Enter your query list with its path (e.g. /User/usr/Tool/transcript-toolkit-main/query.tsv)
+Enter your query gene list with its path (e.g. /User/usr/Tool/transcript-toolkit-main/gene_list.tsv)
-      > You just need to specify the query list path
+      > You just need to specify the query gene list path, it should contain geneID and their canonical transcript ID

       ?
 Enter your GTF file that you used in transcriptome assembly with its full path (e.g. /User/usr/Tool/transcript-toolkit-main/assem.gtf)
       > You just need to specify the full path + GTFfile